 The VsDiff module waits for an image payload to appear at each of its input ports and then outputs a gray scale image computed by taking the pixel by pixel difference between the two input images.
 The difference image is passed to VsThreshold module which computes a binary map image indicating where the magnitude of the difference is greater than a specified threshold.
 In this case the two images are the current view and the current estimate of the background, so the map indicates where the scene differs from the background.
 The map payload is passed down the pipe, first to the VsSpeck module which removes spurious data points (see section 4.4.2) and then to the VsFill module which fills in missing regions (see section 4.4.2).
-The VsColor module combines the binary image payload with an original copy of the image, replacing true valued pixels in the map with color or gray scale pixels from the scene while setting false valued pixels in the map to a specified background value.
+The VsColor module combines the binary image payload with an original copy of the image, replacing true valued pixels in the map to a specified background value.
 The combined payload is passed to a sink module which displays the resulting images and terminates the processing pipeline.

-1VsDup does not copy the actual data, just a reference counted pointer to the data
+$^{^{1}}$ VsDup does not copy the actual data, just a reference counted pointer to the data